 In addition to the fields required by Terraform, we require the following fields to be set:

-automatic_failover_enabled=true- Specifies whether a read-only replica will be automatically promoted to read/write primary if the existing primary fails.
+automatic_failover_enabled=true: specifies whether a read-only replica will be automatically promoted to read/write primarily if the existing primary fails.